Rescaling Confidence: What Scale Design Reveals About LLM Metacognition: Introduction

 Given its ubiquity, research on verbalized confidence has focused on elicitation strategies such as Chain-of-Thought prompting \citep{wei2022chain}, self-consistency \citep{wang2022self}, and training models to express uncertainty \citep{lin2022teaching}, while treating the \textit{\textbf{confidence scale}} itself (typically 0--100) as a neutral instrument.
 Yet psychometric research has long established that scale granularity and anchoring alter the quality of self-assessment \citep{lozano2008effect, preston2000optimal}.
 Whether analogous effects hold for LLMs remains unexplored.

 We show that LLM confidence reports exhibit a striking phenomenon we term \textit{\textbf{confidence discretization}}: LLMs do not use the 0--100 scale as a continuous spectrum but cluster outputs around a small set of round-number anchors.
-This compression, which we show to be pervasive yet model-specific, suggests that verbalized confidence is shaped as much by token-level biases \citep{zhao2021calibrate, shaki2023cognitive} as by genuine self-evaluation, potentially distorting standard calibration metrics such as ECE \citep{guo2017calibration}.
+This compression, which we show to be pervasive yet model-specific, suggests that verbalized confidence may be shaped as much by token-level biases \citep{zhao2021calibrate, shaki2023cognitive} as by genuine self-evaluation, potentially distorting standard calibration metrics such as ECE \citep{guo2017calibration}.
 This raises a central question: does confidence scale design affect the quality of verbalized uncertainty signals in LLMs?

-To investigate, we present the the first systematic empirical study of \textbf{confidence scale design for LLM metacognition}, manipulating scales along three dimensions: \textit{granularity} (0--5 to 0--100), \textit{boundary shifting} (e.g., lower bound raised to 20 or 60 \citep{tversky1974judgment}), and \textit{semantic robustness} via non-standard ranges (e.g., 0--73, 14--86 \citep{pellert2024ai}).
+To investigate, we present the first systematic empirical study of \textbf{confidence scale design for LLM metacognition}, manipulating scales along three dimensions: \textit{granularity} (0--5 to 0--100), \textit{boundary shifting} (e.g., lower bound raised to 20 or 60 \citep{tversky1974judgment}), and \textit{semantic robustness} via non-standard ranges (e.g., 0--73, 14--86 \citep{pellert2024ai}).
 We adopt $meta\text{-}d'$ from signal detection theory \citep{maniscalco2012signal, fleming2014measure} to quantify metacognitive sensitivity independent of overall bias.

-Our contributions are: \begin{itemize} \item We establish \textbf{confidence discretization} as a robust phenomenon across multiple LLM families, revealing model-specific distribution patterns that bias self-reported uncertainty. \item We demonstrate that \textbf{scale granularity} significantly modulates metacognitive quality, identifying a consistent sweet spot that outperforms the standard 0--100 scale. \item Through \textbf{non-standard scale experiments}, we show that LLMs possess limited semantic understanding of numerical ranges, and provide actionable guidelines for confidence scale design. \end{itemize}
+Our contributions are: \begin{itemize} \item We establish \textbf{confidence discretization} as a robust phenomenon across multiple LLM families, revealing model-specific distribution patterns that bias self-reported uncertainty. \item We demonstrate that \textbf{scale granularity} significantly modulates metacognitive quality, identifying a consistent sweet spot that outperforms the standard 0--100 scale. \item Through \textbf{non-standard scale experiments}, we show that LLMs exhibit limited adaptation to numerical range boundaries, and provide guidelines for confidence scale design. \end{itemize}